AbhiAgarwal/questions/README.md

 	- People generally use the term Artificial Intelligence.
 	- They say when an AI is created.
 What does that actually mean?
 		- What does the "AI" constitute of?
+	- What are "AI TECHNOLOGIES" that these big startups are talking about?
+		- Not really traditional AI theory here.
+It's definitely AI.
+Is AI anything that can act intelligent here?
 - What is morality to an AI?
 	- Three laws of robotics?
 	- Judgement?